 App Tiers Affected:

 In part one of this two-part series, we explained what web APIs are and how they work.
-In this article, we look at how APIs can pose risks to your data and infrastructure—and what you can do to secure them.
+In this article, we look at how to secure APIs to keep your data and infrastructure safe.

 Understanding the Potential Risks of APIs